mjungwirth/DJ5Challenge/README.md

 numerous packages, the cross-compiling command "cargo build --target thumbv7m-none-eabi" failed.
 It complained that "FLASH" in memory.x was already defined.
 But removing that definition resulted in a message that FLASH was not defined.
 Time for Plan B.

-To reproduce my results you will need to install Renode (https://github.com/renode/renode) and the Nordic nRF52 SDK, and the Seggeer SES IDE.
+To reproduce my results you will need to install Renode (https://github.com/renode/renode), the Nordic nRF52 SDK, and the Seggeer SES IDE.

 Renode has emulation capabilities for the nRF52840 device from Nordic.
 The Nordic SDK has a file in the examples folder ...\nRF5_SDK_17.0.2\examples\peripheral\uart\main.c.
 This example